b. Charles Earland, 24th May 1941, Philadelphia, Pennsylvania, U.S.A.

 In 1983 he released an odd twelve inch single entitled 'It's A Doggie Boogie, Baby', popular on the UK dancefloors.

-Sheryl Kendrick's death from sickle-cell anaemia in 1985 left Earland desolate, and he stopped playing for a while, but a gig at the Chickrick House on Chicago's South Side in the late '80's brought him out of his grief and back to the Hammond B-3.
+Sheryl Kendrick's death from sickle-cell anaemia in 1985 left Charles desolate, and he stopped playing for a while, but a gig at the Chickrick House on Chicago's South Side in the late '80's brought him back to the Hammond B-3.

 Two excellent albums in the old soul-jazz groove for Milestone followed, and the '90's found him returning to the Muse label.

 Charles Earland died of heart failure on December 11th, 1999, the morning after playing a gig in Kansas City, he was 58.

 The Dynamite Brothers (Prestige Records 1973)